 If you aren't a big fan of store-bought cleansers, you can make your makeup remover.
 This makeup remover can be as simple as mixing equal parts of rose water and jojoba oil (or other base oil of your choice) in an amber glass bottle.

-My eyes are very sensitive, so instead of a makeup remover, I use coconut oil on a cotton pad.
-It takes mascara off effortlessly and contains no harmful substances.
+My eyes are very sensitive, so instead of a makeup remover, I use emulsifying cleansing balm.
+It takes mascara off effortlessly and rinses off completely.

 3. Washing Your Face with Bar Soap

 Choosing to use bar soap as a face washer, regardless of its price tag, is a skin care mistake because you immediately leave your skin feeling dry.
 You might think that the squeaky feeling bar soaps leave your skin is a positive thing.
 But in reality, this squeaky feeling means that your skin has been stripped of its natural oils — which leaves your face feeling dry.
 The dryness will then make you have to put a thick coat of moisturizer on quickly.

 Though that might help alleviate the dryness, the skin still needs to replace the natural oils it has been stripped off, which can potentially lead your skin to overproduce oil.
 Also, using thicker coats of moisturizer will likely result in clogged pores and product wastage because your skin can only absorb so much.

 Another undesirable thing bar soaps cause is dead skin cell build-up.
 You definitely don't want that.
 This build-up happens because of the binders that hold a bar of soap together.
 Binders make up about 20-50% of soap ingredients.
 These binders have a high pH balance, making it too drying for most skin types.
 Plus, the build-up of dead skin on our face can act as a hindrance to the products we want to enter and transform our skin.